 Check out all that yummy mint growing!
 Mint is super easy to grow–in fact–you might find that it grows a little too easily.
 Mint can easily take over if planted in a garden so I opted to keep all mine in containers.
 It is very fast growing and, as a bonus, you can use it for cooking and grilling recipes.
 Mojitos, anyone?!

-Lavender is another great option for repelling pests and it smells absolutely amazing.
+Lavender is another great option for repelling pests, if you do not want to go to the lengths of roping in pest control companies like powerpestcontrol, and it smells absolutely amazing.
 I have some of this planted along the perimeter of my patio.
 It grows into rather large bushes that produce beautiful purple flowers.
 And can we talk about Lemongrass for a second?
 You can see mine planted below next to the pool.
 It has been growing super fast, so if you don’t plant it in the ground, make sure you get a BIG pot for it.

 This is by no means an exhaustive list of plants that will repel bugs, but it is some of my absolute favorites.
 Basically, any fragrant herb will keep the little buggers away.